IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 	- a sect of the religion starts advocating a new world order - tied to the Council

 Toby
-- Coriolis (”Cory”) - Djinn father - deadbeat dad
+- ==Coriolis (”Cory”) - Djinn father - deadbeat dad
     - did experiments on self to make bloodline super volatile?
     - Made a deal with a devil for power, but havent paid back > ended up captured by apostasy
+    - has something to do with the engine piece in apostasy? he's using it somehow
 - Mother
 - Mysterious burst of wind power during childhood

 Eletha
 - Moonflower family + “philanthropy”
     - Ores mined are sold to Council, Luca Industries
+- ==Engine piece in mirwood? or was once in mirwood, now in Langksa
 - Shrewseer friend
 - Monastery
     - part of the mirwood resistance